smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 #
 * gsync helps if a games fps is unstable and fluctuate (because what even is optimization anymore 60fps is slow motion, 111fps or 9ms should be the standard lowest 0% lows at least)
 * latency is: Input → Game logic → GPU → Display → Your eyes
-* blur busters recommend force on vsync in NvCpl so when sync goes below or above monitor supported gsync hz it will still only show synced frames (test this may help LFC)
+* blur busters recommend force on vsync in NvCpl so when sync goes below or above monitor supported gsync hz it will still only show synced frames (test this may help LFC/VRR fluctuation i dont recommend)
 * ULMB is backlight strobing tech (ULMB1 killed brightness, ULMB2 is better) (IPS monitors)
 * Pulsar with new gsync modules seem to be the best strobing tech stuff out rn (IPS monitors)
 * DyAc(1/2) fastest TN panel stuff